 Euro to Naira Exchange Rate

 The exchange rate between the Euro (EUR) and the Nigerian Naira (NGN) has experienced notable fluctuations, influenced by various economic factors.
-Here is an overview of the Central Bank of Nigeria (CBN) official rates and the parallel (Aboki) market rates for the Euro to Naira exchange throughout 2025.
+Here is an overview of the Central Bank of Nigeria (CBN) official rate and the parallel (“Aboki”) market rates for the Euro to Naira exchange.

 Official CBN exchange rate of Euro to Naira

 The CBN sets the official exchange rates, which are used for government transactions and official purposes.
-The current CBN euro to naira exchange rate is as follows:
+The CBN does not publish a daily euro fix; its most recent benchmark is shown below.
+The current CBN euro to naira benchmark is as follows:

 Black market/interbank exchange rate of Euro to Naira